dickensas/smartlexer/README.md

 - [ ] 6 - Rule engine integration, like drools.... etc
 - [ ] 7 - Emit functions to the developer for custom code
 - [ ] 8 - Advanced intent beautifier

+## Usage
+The code is ready to execute

+If you have gradle in path, then invoke gradle as

+     gradle assemble

+If you have wrapper for linux

+     ./gradlew assemble

+If you have wrapper for windows

+     .\gradlew assemble

+Then execute bellow task to start the OpenGL Window

+     .\gradlew run